 We are exploring medical, psychological, neuroendocrinological and neuroimmunological consequences to the caregiver of the stress of looking after a patient with Alzheimer's Disease (NIMH funded 1988-1991; renewed again, 1992-1997; with T. Patterson, M. Irwin and R. Hauger); renewed with funding from NIA 1997-2001, to study cardiovascular reactivity and respite effects in caregivers, with T. Patterson, J. Dimsdale, M. Ziegler, P. Mills, R. Sloan, L. Pearlin.

 The most recent work focuses on physiologic and molecular changes in caregiving stress with an emphasis on factors that may predict vulnerability to cardiovascular disease and stroke.
 These include sympathoadrenal medullary mediated alterations in expression of cellular adhesion molecules and hemostasis factors (with T. Patterson, J. Dimsdale, P. Mills, S. Ancoli-Israel, M. Ziegler; NIA funded 2001-2006; renewed 2007-2013; 2014-2019 with I. Grant and B. Mausbach as multiple PIs).

 As Director of the University of California Center for Medicinal Cannabis Research, I oversee clinical trials exploring the possible utility of cannabis compounds in the amelioration of certain severe manifestations of disease.
-Our current study, "A Randomized, Cross-Over Controlled Trial of Dronabinol and Vaporized Cannabis in Neuropathic Low Back Pain", aims to demonstrate analgesic response to oral and/or inhaled cannabis in patients with neuropathic low back pain.
+Our study, "A Randomized, Cross-Over Controlled Trial of Dronabinol and Vaporized Cannabis in Neuropathic Low Back Pain", aims to demonstrate analgesic response to oral and/or inhaled cannabis in patients with neuropathic low back pain.
 In 2016, we were authorized by the California Legislature (Assembly Bill 266, the Medical Marijuana Regulation and Safety Act) to help with detection of driving under the influence of cannabis.
 Currently the CMCR is conducting a number of studies on both therapeutic potentials (e.g., with pain, autism, tremor) and potential risks of medicinal cannabis.